The only Wales based charity with a focus on HIV and related conditions.

 Fast Track Cymru Research and Evaluation

-The overall aim of our Research & Evaluation Strategy is to contribute to the creation of a learning system which makes the use of local relevant data a core value, linked to international evidence to deliver a pathway towards the Paris Declaration goals for 2030.
-A key focus of this work will be to ensure that we reduce inequality and ensure that people living with HIV are supported to achieve the Wellbeing of Wales goals enshrined in the Wellbeing of Future Generations Act (2015).
+Our Research & Evaluation Strategy is to contribute to the creation of a learning system which makes the use of local relevant data, linked to international evidence to deliver a pathway towards the Paris Declaration goals for 2030.
+A key focus of our work will be to reduce inequality and ensure that communities in Wales are supported to achieve the Wellbeing of Wales goals enshrined in the Wellbeing of Future Generations Act (2015).

 We: